Your Ultimate LMS Pricing Comparison Guide

-Pricing is the deciding factor for many organisations when selecting a learning management system.
+Pricing is the deciding factor for many organisations when selecting a learning management system (LMS).

 Organisations of every size have a price in mind when browsing for an eLearning solution.
 But just as budgets vary, so too do LMS pricing models—and any sneaky additional costs suppliers may surprise you with.

-Business sizes and needs vary across industries, and so do the corresponding eLearning platforms and how they are managed and regulated.
-There is no one-size-fits-all solution, and those who think as such end up wildly disappointed.
+Secondly, business sizes and needs vary across industries, and so do the corresponding eLearning platforms and how they are managed and regulated.
+There is no one-size-fits-all solution, but there is a solution that’s right for your industry, training and outcomes.

 Why it’s important to switch your mindset

 Effectively matching an LMS to your organisation’s needs is crucial yet often difficult, because the features and functionalities you’re after come with a price tag.
 Even something marked as free will inevitably cost you something (time, resources, or lost opportunities/potential revenue) because of the technical debt associated with free products.

 If you find yourself locked in a contract with hidden fees that slowly reveal themselves over time, you might end up in a position where money is pulled from other areas of your organisation to pay for it.
 You run the risk of choosing a particular LMS pricing model that doesn’t include the features you need or can’t scale as your user base grows.

 But when you view the purchase as an investment, you see the long-term benefits and ramifications of your choice instead of just the immediate gratification.

 To avoid paying up to 59% more than you expect, you need to conduct due diligence before committing to a price point for an LMS.
 A comprehensive LMS Pricing Comparison Guide will be your best friend in this process.